cockroachdb/docs/begin-transaction.md

 The `BEGIN` [statement](sql-statements.html) initiates a [transaction](transactions.html), which either successfully executes all of the statements it contains or none at all.

-{{site.data.alerts.callout_danger}}When using transactions, your application should include logic to <a href="transactions.html#transaction-retries">retry transactions that fail because another concurrent or recent transaction accessed the same values</a>.{{site.data.alerts.end}}
+{{site.data.alerts.callout_danger}}When using transactions, your application should include logic to <a href="transactions.html#transaction-retries">retry transactions that are aborted to break a dependency cycle between concurrent transactions leading to deadlock</a>.{{site.data.alerts.end}}

 <div id="toc"></div>